cs1302uga/cs1302-api-app/README.md

-        app includes a button that triggers multiple API requests, then should consider disabling the button while those requests are being made AND for some sensible extra amount of time after the completion of those requests in order to reduce the rate of request made by your app -- the exact amount of extra time will depend on the number of API requests your app makes as well as the rate limits imposed by the APIs.
+        app includes a button that triggers multiple API requests, then should consider disabling the button while those requests are being made AND for some sensible extra amount of time after the completion of those requests to reduce the rate of request made by your app -- the exact amount of extra time will depend on the number of API requests your app makes as well as the rate limits imposed by the APIs.
 If your app needs to make